Money has been going virtual and your investments should also be going virtual.

 - Stablecoins: Unlike Bitcoin and Ethereum, stablecoins are often backed by local currencies or other assets in an effort to avoid the volatility experienced in most blockchain assets.
 Because of this the stablecoins typically have their value pegged to $1 and fluctuate very little away from that value.

-Why Cryptocurrencies is Different from Fiat
+Why Cryptocurrencies are Different from Fiat

 Fiat currencies, such as the U.S. dollar and the Pound Sterling, are issued by government central banks.
 As you might guess from the name “central” bank, this means there is a centralized authority that controls the money supply, interest rate, and ultimately the value of a given country’s currency.